How architecture will affect daily development and what the future holds

 These are some common tools you might be using as part of daily development that aren't working.

 - Docker: This is a big one if you rely on spinning up your infrastructure for local development.
-It’s currently in development but it’s unclear when it will be ready and what compatibility will look like.
+This is a big one if you rely on spinning up your infrastructure for local development.
+It's currently in available in the Preview Program.

 - Atom: Still quite a popular editor but there's no support yet.